Improving Flexibility With a Sunday Morning “Freestyle”

 While following a strategic approach to improving flexibility and boosting recovery is important...
 I also feel there are days when you should move and see where YOUR body wants to go for the day.

-So far, I'm feeling GREAT, the press is coming along and most - it's all getting done in less than a couple of hours per week.
+It's the first time I had trained the press, with purpose, in years.
+I was feeling great, the press was coming along nicely, and I was getting done in less than a couple of hours per week.

-I lift kinda "heavy" 3 days per week, the other 4 days (roughly 60%) center around recovery.
+I like to lift "heavy" 3 days per week; the other 4 days (roughly 60%) are centered, and focused, around recovery.
+And NOT adding more endurance, HIIT, sprinting, or whatever.

 The result?

-Performance is at an all time high.
+Performance was at an all time high.

 Endurance is through the roof.